dchensta/dchensta.github.io/README.md

 All surveys from Chinese and Spanish are open until:
 # March 13th, 2026

-To ensure that all 4 surveys end up with equal distribution, please click on the survey link that corresponds to your birthday month.
+To ensure that all 4 surveys within a language end up with equal distribution, please click on the survey link that corresponds to your birthday month.

 # CHINESE SURVEYS